 We all have an inner dialogue, the voice in our head that talks to only us, that we think is us.
 And while there are many times we need to think actions through using our inner dialogue, there are other times we must somehow quieten the voice.
 And trust another inner self.

-Take a quiet moment, and imagine a pink flying pig.
-That done, now clear your mind and try not to think about a pink pig flying on little pink wings.
+Take a quiet moment, empty your mind, and try not to imagine a little pink pig flying on silly little pig wings.
 Go ahead.
 Try.

 It’s not easy is it?
 You’ve never seen a real pig fly, with or without wings, but once this make-believe mental construct was in your head you couldn’t get it out.
 So now think about this — just how much control over your inner dialogue do you really have?